mattbport/secondusertests/FIrst round questions.md

 Make a four bar rest.

-* Now you have made the rest, find two ways to quickly skip it.What do you think the nose cone value could be?
+* Now you have made the rest, find two ways to quickly skip it.
+What do you think the nose cone value could be?
 What would happen if you gave the nose cone that value?
 * What impact would there be if you changed the weight of the lane?